-- The quarters ended September 30, 2020, and December 31, 2020 were impacted by the COVID-19 pandemic, which resulted in significant cost cutting measures, including temporary salary adjustments, renegotiations, cancellations or interruptions of contracts and restricted travel. - Other expenses for the most recent six quarters are higher as a result of an increase in filing and compliance fees relating to the private placements, and a higher number of employees in the corporate office in Canada.
+- The quarter ended December 31, 2020, was impacted by the COVID-19 pandemic, which resulted in significant cost cutting measures, including temporary salary adjustments, re-negotiations, cancellations or interruptions of contracts and restricted travel. - Other expenses for the most recent seven quarters are higher as a result of an increase in filing and compliance fees relating to the private placements in fiscal 2021, and a higher number of employees in the corporate office in Canada.
 In the quarter ended December 31, 2021, increased remuneration costs are attributable to the change in the Company's CEO and to non-cash share-based payments in the period.